Rightsizing: stop basing your headcount on who shouts loudest

 Ratio analysis is what people use in their benchmarks.
 It’s a set of comparisons.
 Span of control is a ratio, as is the number of FTEs that each desktop support person supports.
 The key is not being blinded by one number, but by building up a picture.

 Activity analysis is effectively a survey or study of the amount of time that each person spends on their main activities.
 What people actually do, and what their job descriptions say they do, which are gathering dust in a drawer somewhere anyway, are typically worlds apart.
 Job titles are of little additional help.
 The question is: So how do people spend their time?
 There are surprisingly simple techniques to answer this.
 Surprising in the sense that, yes it is still a pretty considerable effort but not the impossibility that is assumed by most.

 Driver analysis is an extension of ratio and activity analysis.
 What is the driver of effort?
 If that driver changes, what is the impact of resource?
-For instance, drivers for a call centre are the number of calls, flow of calls, service levels demanded, skills needed, time in grade and therefore time to resolve a case.
+For instance, drivers for a call center are the number of calls, flow of calls, service levels demanded, skills needed, time in grade and therefore time to resolve a case.
 In other words, there are numerous influences.
 This fact of multiple drivers is why we caution so strongly against the myth of the magic number.

-Lastly, the one that most certainly confused most readers, “mathematical modeling”.
-Each analytical technique increases in their levels of sophistication and ability to deal with complexity.
+Lastly, the one that most certainly confused most readers, is “mathematical modeling”.
+Each analytical technique increases its levels of sophistication and ability to deal with complexity.
 The jumps are not linear but exponential.
 As answers, they are orders of magnitude harder to provide and therefore should be used, sparingly.
 Use this last one when there are system dynamics are play and when it’s not a set of deterministic linear drivers.
-We have done this in radiotherapy centres with changes in technology & working patterns and in packaging distribution centres to demonstrate the impact of introducing delivery waves and process automation.
+We have done this in radiotherapy centers with changes in technology & working patterns and in packaging distribution centers to demonstrate the impact of introducing delivery waves and process automation.